 >50 13

-The daily requirement for vitamins, as well as their content in foods, are indicated in the table in two units of measurement - milligrams (mg) and micrograms (mcg.)
-This is done because the body needs more substances and some less.
-By converting micrograms to milligrams, we just simplify the record by removing unnecessary zeros from the number.
+The daily requirement for vitamins, as well as their content in products, are indicated in the table in two units of measurement - milligrams (mg) and micrograms (mcg).
+This is done because the body needs more of some substances, and less of some.
+By converting micrograms to milligrams, we just simplify the recording by removing unnecessary zeros from the number.

-2. How to calculate the daily requirement for a product using the table?
+2. How to calculate the daily need for a product using the table?

-To do this, we first select the desired category (babies, children, adults and gender), then the required vitamin and its daily requirement.
-In the column with the list of products, we find the product that we plan to include in the diet and its vitamin "value".
+To do this, we first select the desired category (babies, children, adults and gender), then - essential vitamin and its daily requirement.
+In the column with the list of products we find the product that we plan to include in the diet and its vitamin “value”.

 For example:

-For women between the ages of 25 and 50, the daily requirement for vitamin A is 800 mcg.
-Most of this substance is found in beef liver - 3.38 mg. in 100 grams, that is, 3380 micrograms.
+For women aged 25 to 50 years, the daily requirement for vitamin A is 800 mcg.
+Most of this substance is found in beef liver– 3.38 mg. in 100 grams, that is, 3380 micrograms.

 We get 23.66 grams of liver per day (we take into account that we are talking about raw meat and a certain percentage of nutrients will be lost during heat treatment).